Associate Professor of Voice and Song Literature

 - DMA, Eastman School of Music

-Tenor David Tayloe joined the UA voice faculty in the fall of 2014 as Assistant Professor of Voice.
-A native of North Carolina, Mr. Tayloe has been praised for his “lovely tenor that sings with Mozartean finesse.”
-Tayloe has made appearances with the Santa Fe Opera, Opera Louisiane, Piedmont Opera Company, the A.J.
+A native of North Carolina, tenor, David Tayloe has been praised for his “lovely tenor that sings with Mozartean finesse.”
+David has made appearances with the Aldeburgh Festival, Snape Proms, Santa Fe Opera, Opera Louisiane, Opera Birmingham, Mississippi Opera, Naples Philharmonic, Virginia Arts Festival, The Virginia Symphony, Piedmont Opera Company, the A.J.
 Fletcher Institute, LSU Opera, and Frost Opera Theater.
-His recent roles include Albert in Albert Herring, Studentin Michael Torke’s Strawberry Fields, Rinucchio in Gianni Schicchi, Candidein Bernstein’s Candide, and Mozart in Rimsky-Korsakov’s Mozart and Salieri.
-He has performed as the Evangelist in Bach’s St. Matthew Passion as well as the tenor soloist in the Magnificat, Handel’s Messiah, Haydn’s Creation, Lord Nelson Mass, Paukenmesse, and Theresianmesse, Schubert’s A-flat Mass, and Britten’s Serenade.
-Recently, he has been a semi-finalist in the Oratorio Society of New York competition and a finalist in the American Bach Society competition.
+His recent roles include Tybalt in Roméo et Juliette, Jason in Medea, Albert in Albert Herring, Gastone in La Traviata, Student in Michael Torke’s Strawberry Fields, Rinuccio in Gianni Schicchi, Candide in Bernstein’s Candide, and Mozart in Rimsky-Korsakov’s Mozart and Salieri.
+As a concert singer, he has performed frequently as the soloist in Bach cantata series, as Obadiah in Elijah, the Evangelist in Bach’s St. Matthew Passion as well as the tenor soloist in the Magnificat, Finzi’s Dies Natalis, Handel’s Messiah, Haydn’s Creation, Lord Nelson Mass, Paukenmesse, and Theresianmesse, Schubert’s A-flat Mass, and Britten’s Serenade.
+Recently, David was seen under the direction of Phillipe Herreweghe at the Snape Proms in a concert of Bach Cantatas, and the Mass in D-Minor.